diofant/diofant/docs/release/notes-0.10.rst

 * :sympyissue:`15323` limit of the derivative of (1-1/x)^x as x --> 1+ gives wrong answer
 * :sympyissue:`15344` mathematica_code gives wrong output with Max
 * :sympyissue:`12602` count_roots is extremely slow with Python ground types
+* :sympyissue:`5595` Should mpmath use the polys ground types?